RomanSaveljev/aosp-wiki/vendors/Android-by-Google.md

 ## Notes on building Nexus firmware

 Synchronize repo manifest and drop all binary blobs into the workspace.
 Each blob unpacks into `extract_..` script.
 Running it asks to accept the license and will copy vendor files where they should be.
 Proceed with `lunch` and `make`.
+The process of extracting proprietary blobs is captured to [this](https://asciinema.org/a/65wefpxvj69burxd3pin40wvs#) asciinema-cast.

 Skipping binary blobs still creates flashable images, but the device does not start properly with them.